wkazi/Project13/README.md

 Load balancing ensures that the application will be highly available for clients, in addition to restricting inbound access to the network.

-What aspect of security do load balancers protect? o It protects the system from DDoS attacks by shifting attack traffic o Availability which is part of CIA, load balancers protects, ensure applicationâ€™s availability when needed, and allowing requests to be shared across a number of servers
+* What aspect of security do load balancers protect? o It protects the system from DDoS attacks by shifting attack traffic o Availability which is part of CIA, load balancers protects, ensure application’s availability when needed, and allowing requests to be shared across a number of servers

-What is the advantage of a jump box? o Only Jump box can access the Virtual network via ssh .
+* What is the advantage of a jump box? o Only Jump box can access the Virtual network via ssh

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network files and system logs and system metrics.

 What does Filebeat watch for?
 For log files/locations, collect log events and forwards them to   Elasticsearch or Logstash for indexing